openlegend/core-rules/core/SRD.md

 **Effect:** You or a willing creature you touch transform into a creature whose highest attribute is less than or equal to your Alteration score.
-All of the target's existing supernatural attribute scores drop to zero, and they acquire the Agility, Fortitude, Might, and Perception attributes of the new form.
+All of the target's existing extraordinary attribute scores drop to zero, and they acquire the Agility, Fortitude, Might, and Perception attributes of the new form.
 The following limitations apply at Power Level 2, and are gradually removed at higher power levels: